bbroerman30/ssl-phpredis/README.markdown

 *Key*: key

 ##### *Return value*
-*BOOL*: `TRUE` if a timeout was removed, `FALSE` if the key didn’t exist or didn’t have an expiration timer.
+*BOOL*: `TRUE` if a timeout was removed, `FALSE` if the key didnâ€™t exist or didnâ€™t have an expiration timer.

 ##### *Example*
 ~~~